MossabTN/spring-dynamic-multi-tenant/README.md

-# Quarkus multi tenant
+# Spring multi tenant

-In this example, we build a very simple quarkus application:
+In this example, we build a very simple Spring application:

 ## Requirements

 To compile and run this demo you will need:
 - JDK 1.8+
-- GraalVM
 - NodeJS

 Make sure you have this ports available